"It doesn't really matter what you say I have done. God has called me here, and you can't stand in His way."

 Saul did not declare himself God's anointed.
 He didn't tell people, "You can't touch me because I am God's anointed."
 In fact, when David did not kill him, but cut off part of his garment, Saul did not rebuke him, but repented to David.

 It most cases today, it is the senior leader who declares himself to be God's anointed and therefore untouchable by man.
 In the case of David and Saul, it is Saul's enemy, David, who calls Saul God's anointed.
 It is a dangerous thing for a man to declare himself God's anointed.

-So let us be done with this wicked doctrine.
-It is inspired from below.
+So let us be done with this abusive doctrine.
+It is rooted in pride and leads to abuse.
 May God raise up strong leaders who are secure enough to be accountable to their elders.
 If you find yourself in a situation where a senior leader refuses to be accountable because he is "God's anointed," my advice is to run!
 Find a congregation that has clear standards of morality for its leaders.

-Ron Cantor is the director of Messiah’s Mandate International in Israel, a Messianic ministry dedicated to taking the message of Jesus from Israel to the ends of the earth (Acts 1:8).
-Cantor also travels internationally teaching on the Jewish roots of the New Testament.
+Ron Cantor is the director of Messiah's Mandate International in Israel, a Messianic ministry dedicated to taking the message of Jesus from Israel to the ends of the earth (Acts 1:8).
+Cantor also travels internationally, teaching on the Jewish roots of the New Testament.
 He serves on the pastoral team of Tiferet Yeshua, a Hebrew-speaking congregation in Tel Aviv.
-His newest book, Identity Theft, was released April 16.
 Follow him at @RonSCantor on Twitter.

 Deborah, Esther and Anna carried a profound anointing.
 Become a Godly woman of boldness, power and strength.
 Get the Anointing Bundle.

 The Holy Spirit wants to lead you into a deeper, more intimate experience with God.
 Everything changes in His presence.
 Enter His Presence.